binhex/documentation/docker/faq/vpn.md

 --privileged=true \
 ```

-**Q24.** I would like to be able to route application(s) X through one of my existing VPN containers, how do i do this?
+**Q24.** I would like to be able to route other docker containers through one of my existing VPN containers, how do i do this?

 **A24.** In order to route an application(s) through an existing VPN container you would do the following steps:-